Dreams do come true: Navy aviation machinist from Corpus Christi selected to serve on renowned Blue Angels team

 The husband and father of four said serving his country has afforded him experiences he never would have gotten without his family's support.

 "He came home one day asking for his blessing.
-I blessed him and I said go in peace son, join the Navy," said Cruz' mother Lucinda Gonzalez.
+I blessed him and I said go in peace son, join the Navy," said Cruz's mother Lucinda Gonzalez.

 This isn't the first time we've featured Cruz.